History of Karl-Anthony Towns in Timeline

 Karl-Anthony Towns

-Karl-Anthony Towns Jr., or KAT, is a Dominican-American professional basketball player currently playing for the New York Knicks in the NBA.
-Before joining the NBA, he played college basketball for the Kentucky Wildcats.
-Towns' basketball career started early, as he was named to the Dominican Republic national team at just 16 years old.
-His talent was evident, leading him to be selected as the first overall pick in the 2015 NBA draft by the Minnesota Timberwolves.
+Karl-Anthony Towns Jr. (KAT) is a Dominican-American professional basketball player currently playing for the New York Knicks in the NBA.
+He previously played college basketball for the Kentucky Wildcats.
+Towns was selected first overall in the 2015 NBA draft by the Minnesota Timberwolves.
+At the age of 16, he was named to the Dominican Republic national team.

-On April 20, 1994, Shaquille O'Neal had 50 points and 15 rebounds which Karl-Anthony Towns later beat in 2018 by being younger.
+On April 20, 1994, Shaquille O'Neal achieved a milestone of 50 points and 15 rebounds at a young age, a feat later matched by Karl-Anthony Towns in 2018.

 On November 15, 1995, Karl-Anthony Towns Jr., also known as KAT, was born.
-He is a Dominican-American professional basketball player.
+He later became a professional basketball player.

 Others born on this day/year

-In 2004, the Timberwolves last appearance in the playoffs before Karl-Anthony Towns clinched the team's spot in 2018.
+In 2004, the Timberwolves made their last playoff appearance before Karl-Anthony Towns helped them clinch a spot in 2018, ending a 14-year drought.

 In 2009, Karl-Anthony Towns transferred to Theodore Schor Middle School from Our Lady of Fatima School.
 At Theodore Schor, he reclassified and repeated seventh grade in order to gain an extra year of development.

-In 2011, Karl-Anthony Towns played for the Dominican Republic national basketball team and finished in third place at the FIBA Americas Championship.
+In 2011, Karl-Anthony Towns' team finished in third at the FIBA Americas Championship

 In December 2012, Karl-Anthony Towns announced his commitment to play for the Kentucky Wildcats men's basketball team.